-The restaurant is in the main building, close to the cottages.
-Breakfast for guests is served in the main building.
-The restaurant is open in the evening from 1st of mai until 1st of november.
-In the winter period it is advised to book a table in advance.
-From 1st of june until 1st of september the restaurant is open from 13-16 in the daytime also.
+Breakfast for guests is served in the restaurant which is located in the main building, close to the cottages.
+It is open in the evening from the 1st of May through October.
+During winter it is advised to book a table in advance.
+From the 1st of June through August the restaurant is also open from 13-16 in the daytime.
 Delicious meals are served in a cosy dining room set in beautiful surroundings.
-The speciality of the house is our own delicious grilled free range lamb among other dishes mainly from the district.
+The speciality of the house is our own delicious grilled free range lamb among other dishes emphasizing locally sourced ingredients.
 Our soups and cakes/desserts are all homemade.

 Service and recreation